nazguul512/xtb_trading_bot/README.md

 ## Documentation

 At this moment, the bot doesn't trade by itself, it only takes the tickers available from the XTB broker, applies a RSI + BB strategy and sends all tickers for Buy and Sell through a channel in Telegram.
-The original link for the wrapper is here https://github.com/caiomborges/Python-XTB-API but I decided to included it in my files for a quicker setup.
+The original link for the wrapper is here https://github.com/caiomborges/Python-XTB-API but I decided to included a fork of it in my files as a submodule, for a quicker setup.
 I'm not gonna lie, my journey in Python is in its infancy steps, so at the moment ChatGPT is a great help to unblock me and improve my code where needed.

 ## Setup